-As a result, management can no longer live by the former golden rule, “treat people the way thatyou want to be treated.”
-A baby boomer’s motivations may be dramatically different than those of a 25-year-old Millennial.
-Therefore, the golden rule is evolving to, “treat people the way that theywant to be treated.”
+As a result, management can no longer live by the former golden rule, “treat people the way that you want to be treated.”
+A baby boomer’s motivations may differ dramatically from those of a 25-year-old Millennial.
+Therefore, the golden rule is evolving to, “treat people the way that they want to be treated.”

-In a leadership role, it’s vital to understand the unique wants, needs, desires, and goals of each staff member, and make sure your organization becomes a place where each can be realized.
-You may have superstar employees who, if left the company, could significantly impact your profitability.
-Provide these individuals with golden handcuffs in the form of increased salary, bonuses or other monetary and non-monetary incentives so they wouldn’t consider working anywhere else.
+In a leadership role, it’s vital to understand each staff member’s unique wants, needs, desires, and goals, and make sure your organization becomes a place where each can be realized.
+You may have superstar employees who, if they left the company, could significantly impact your profitability.
+Provide these individuals with golden handcuffs in the form of increased salary, bonuses, or other monetary and non-monetary incentives so they wouldn’t consider working anywhere else.
 While initially this may not seem entirely fair, assets to the company should be treated as so; even professional sports franchises pay their athletes proportional to their value to their organization.